lukeryannetnz/manager-readme/README.md

 I try to be vulnerable as I've discovered that it's a superpower to overcoming fear and building connection.
 This means I talk about things like failure, mental health and being uncomfortable.

 I value constructive feedback, even if it's raw.
 If you think I could improve, please tell me!
+I will endeavour to give you performance feedback in a continuous manner.
 ## Communicating with me

 I schedule reading email, generally in the morning and the afternoon.
 If you want me urgently, a DM on slack is better.